• Skip to primary navigation

 Use flat shallow drawers to hold cutters

-Have all your Markers in one place: Gather all the markers in one space.
+Another of my scrapbooking organizing tips are to keep your markers and writing utensils (Affiliate Link) in one place for easy access.
+Gather all the markers in one space.
 I like to keep the markers in shallow packets.
 This is where I place all my supplies.
-I have two of these and they work great and take up little to no room.
-As you can see, I label all the pockets.
-Since my kids and I use these, I wanted to know what we are running low on easily and by labeling these packets, it helps me do just that.
+I have two of these, and they work great and take up little to no room.
+As you can see, I label (Affiliate Link) all the pockets.
+Since my kids and I use these, I wanted to know what we are running low on easily and labeling these packets, helps me do just that.

 store pens and supplies inside